Announcing One-Click Restores, Disaster Recovery, and More

 The whole point of backing up your WordPress site is to restore it after potential cyber-attacks and other critical errors.
 Instead of troubleshooting the error or cleaning up your site, you can simply restore a backup that was taken before the problem happened.

 Once you set up automatic backups, your backup files will automatically be sent over to Wasabi.
-If you need to restore them, sign into your control panel and open the bucket where your backups are saved.
+But if you need to restore them, you won’t even have to leave WordPress.

 Yes, Wasabi is a cloud storage service.
 Unlike other companies like AWS, Wasabi aims to have cost-effective, durable, and readily available cloud storage.
 Since it doesn’t have complex tiers or egress and API request fees, Wasabi is often a low-cost solution for cloud backups.